michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 <img align="left" src="resources/graph1.png" width="1000">

+It can be seen in the graph that the new data features are ranked as predictive by the new model.
+I suspect that the date data and the economic data are correlated.
+As I suspected, the drug related data seems to be predictive but the temperature data was a surprise, as Vancouver's weather doesn't vary that much.

 This implies that there may be significant predictive gains to be made with further investigation.
 Moreover, it seems like there is a better chance of further improvements with the extra datasets.